tschwemley/nixos-config/README.md

 `flake.nix` - entry point
 #`apps/`
-`home/`		- home configurations via home-manager `modules/`	- Reusable pieces of configuration modularized by scope.
+`home/`		- home configurations via home-manager `modules/`	- There are many opinionated approaches to modulization in the nix ecosystem.
+In my case
+			  modules are simply reusable pieces of configuration.
 `hosts/`	- host configurations via nixos
 `overlays/` - overlays/overrides for particularly packages
 `pkgs/`